kubernetes/kubernetes/examples/guestbook-go/README.md

     1. To view the guestbook on a remote host, locate the external IP of the load balancer in the **IP** column of the `kubectl get services` output.
 In our example, the internal IP address is `10.0.217.218` and the external IP address is `146.148.81.8` (*Note: you might need to scroll to see the IP column*).

     2. Append port `3000` to the IP address (for example `http://146.148.81.8:3000`), and then navigate to that address in your browser.

-    **Remember:** You might need to open the firewall for port `3000`.
-    If you're using Google Compute Engine, you can use the [Developers Console][cloud-console] or the `gcloud` CLI to open port `3000`.

-    To use the `gcloud` CLI, you can run the following command to allow traffic from any source to instances tagged `kubernetes-minion`:
-    ```shell
-    $ gcloud compute firewall-rules create --allow=tcp:3000 --target-tags=kubernetes-minion kubernetes-minion-3000
-    ```

     Result: The guestbook displays in your browser: